Breaking The Family Cycle Of Dysfunction Is Difficult

 There are helpful pieces of information found in the psychological theories that identify family dynamics.
 Like genetic similarities, families pass on dysfunctional family patterns- or as psychology calls them, The Family Rules.

 Start With Challenging The Family Rules

 Family Rules are very easy to see when you decide to look for them.
-They are the (generally) unspoken expectations that are passed from generation to generation.
+They are the (generally) unspoken expectations passed from generation to generation.
 I am not talking about things like basic manners and human etiquette.
-Qualities like gratitude, hard work and respect are not dysfunctional expectations to put on a child.
+Qualities like gratitude, hard work, and respect are not dysfunctional expectations to put on a child.

 Family Rules are the things that cause you to worry about making personal choices that would disrupt the family peace.
 You might even get called “a black sheep” for deciding that you are not going to co-operate with the dysfunction.

 It can be scary to analyze the people that you love and trusted to care for you.
 The ones who cared for you (or at minimum, kept you alive!) from your earliest memories.
 And the truth is, when we start to question our early beliefs, we can make those closest to us very uncomfortable.

 The fastest route to uncovering and breaking dysfunctional family patterns is to commit to seeing what must be seen.

 Another way to say it would be “To make the overt–covert.”

 Think of it like this: you are getting into a passenger plane that will fly you through your thoughts and behaviors.
 For this ride, you have a window seat with clear skies, and you are emotionally ready to see the actual landscape below you.

 Looking at things from a distance helps us to see the bigger picture.
 It gives us the information to create a map, connecting patterns and cycles that started generations ago.
 When you are able to get a larger perspective on generational obstacles, you have greater clarity to make positive changes for yourself.